antrea-io/antrea/docs/configuration.md

 performance degradation or packet drops.

 Antrea enables portmap and bandwidth CNI plugins by default to support `hostPort` and traffic shaping functionalities for Pods respectively.
-In order to disable them, remove the corresponding section from `antrea-cni.conflist` in the Antrea manifest.
-For example, removing the following section disables portmap plugin:
+In order to deactivate them, remove the corresponding section from `antrea-cni.conflist` in the Antrea manifest.
+For example, removing the following section deactivates portmap plugin:

 ```json
 {